SumoLogic/sumologic-documentation/docs/manage/partitions/flex/create-edit-partition-flex.md

   * Partition1: `_sourceCategory=prod`
   * Partition2: `_sourceCategory=*/Apache`

-Scan cost will be increased if there are overlapping data between two or more Partitions while querying.
-To avoid this ensure that always design the partition to hold a single instance of data and don't replicate data in other partitions.
+Scan cost will be increased if there is overlapping data between two or more partitions while querying.
+To avoid this, ensure to always design the partition to hold a single instance of data and don't replicate data in other partitions.

 ## Edit a partition